 On an annual basis, the Board will engage in a self-assessment process to evaluate the trustee's individual performance and the Board's overall performance.
-The Board President is responsible for overseeing implementation of this assessment, with assistance of the Chief Retirement Officer Executive Director and Supervisor of Audit ServicesInternal Audit.
+The Board President is responsible for overseeing implementation of this assessment, with assistance of the Executive Director Chief Retirement Officer and Supervisor of Audit Services.

-Individual Trustee and Overall Board Assessments may contain topics including, but not limited to:
+Individual Trustee and Overall Board Assessments may contain topics including:

-- 1. Board and staff roles

-- 2. Board and Committee structure
+- 1. Board and staff roles - 2.
+Board and Committee structure

-- Board meetings
+- 3. Board meetings

-- 4. Policy making and reviews

-- 5. Financial management practices

-- 6. Pension plan administration practices
+- 4. Policy making and reviews5.
+Financial management practices6.
+Pension plan administration practices

-See TFFR Board Self- Assessment (Exhibit 8 Process and Survey Toto Be Developed).
+See TFFR Board Self- Assessment (Exhibit 8 Process and Survey To Be Developed).

-Board Governance Policies Approved
+Board Governance Policies Approved Date